Category Archives: Psychology

 Happiness Strategy: Commit to Goals

-commit to goalsMy sixth post on Dr. Sonia Lyubomirsky’s book The How of Happiness hearkens back to a piece I wrote six years ago when covering Dr. Martin Seligman’s five pillars of positive psychology.
+commit to goalsMy sixth post on Dr. Sonja Lyubomirsky’s book The How of Happiness hearkens back to a piece I wrote six years ago when covering Dr. Martin Seligman’s five pillars of positive psychology.
 He defined the good life as “using your signature strengths every day to produce authentic happiness and abundant gratification.”
 Lyubomirsky couldn’t agree more.
 Her research found that individuals working toward something personally significant were far happier than those who did not pursue their dreams and aspirations.
 Moreover, she found that the process of working toward a valued and challenging goal contributed as much to well-being as its attainment.

 Lyubomirsky identifies six benefits of being a goal-directed individual: